The House at Pooh Corner: Audio recordings

-Film Versions
+Disney animation

-Chapters 2, 8, and 9 were adapted into animation with the Disney featurette Winnie the Pooh and the Blustery Day.
-Similarly, chapters 4 and 7 were adapted into Winnie the Pooh and Tigger Too!, while chapter 6 was adapted in Winnie the Pooh and a Day for Eeyore.
-Chapter 8 was also partially adapted into an episode of The New Adventures of Winnie the Pooh (entitled "The Masked Offender").
-Also, the final chapter was adapted as a closure to The Many Adventures of Winnie the Pooh, as well as in the direct-to-video movie Pooh's Grand Adventure: The Search for Christopher Robin in which used elements from chapter 5.
-However, in the book, Christopher Robin was going away to boarding school and couldn't come back but in the films he was just going to school and would come back at the end of the day, while chapters 1 and 3 were used in segments of Piglet's Big Movie.
+In 1968, chapters 2, 8, and 9 were adapted for the Disney featurette Winnie the Pooh and the Blustery Day.
+For 1974's Winnie the Pooh and Tigger Too!, chapters 4 and 7 were adapted.
+The book's final chapter served as the basis for the epilogue to The Many Adventures of Winnie the Pooh and later 1997's direct-to-video movie Pooh's Grand Adventure: The Search for Christopher Robin.
+Winnie the Pooh and a Day for Eeyore would later adapt chapter 6 from both this novel and the 1926 original.
+Segments of Piglet's Big Movie would use chapters 1 and 3 as source material.
+Chapter 5 was adapted into the 2011 animated Winnie the Pooh.
 The 2018 live-action film Christopher Robin acts as an unofficial sequel to the book, with the film focusing on a grown-up Christopher Robin meeting Pooh for the first time since going to boarding school, while the film's first scenes adapt the last chapter of the book.
 Producer Brigham Taylor was inspired by the book's last chapter for the film's story.

+Chapter 8 was partially adapted into an episode of 1988's The New Adventures of Winnie the Pooh (entitled "The Masked Offender") where Owl's house falls down.